 Young citizens are increasingly demanding a place at the table when it comes to decisions that affect their lives, such as climate protection, education and employment programs.

 Breakout-Session "The Fountain of Youth"

-This year’s session in Alpbach addresses successful youth strategies in a session designed to provide insights on how to engage young citizens, provided by practitioners and political innovators.
-Participants join a select group of initiators of youth participation programs.
+This year’s session in Alpbach addressed successful youth strategies in a session designed to provide insights on how to engage young citizens, provided by practitioners and political innovators.
+Participants joined a select group of initiators of youth participation programs.

-In a dialogue-oriented format, attendees share their do’s and don'ts and experiences – from political best practice projects in several European countries. practitioners and political innovators.
+In a dialogue-oriented format, attendees shared their do’s and don'ts and experiences – from political best practice projects in several European countries. practitioners and political innovators.

-At this breakout session, you will be joining a select group of presenters and speakers.
-The session will be visited by about 50 attendees from all over Europe.
-In a dialogue-oriented format and a lively exchange about learnings, do’s and dont's and experience from political best practice in several European countries.
+At this breakout session, participants were able to join a select group of presenters and speakers.
+The session was be visited by about 50 attendees from all over Europe.
+In a dialogue-oriented format and a lively exchange about learnings, do’s and dont's and experience from political best practice in several European countries were discussed.

 - Amanda Chetwynd-Cowieson, Head of Student Mobilisation, FFS - For our Future’s Sake, London

 - Jürgen Czernohorszky, Executive City Councillor for Education, Integration, Youth and Personnel, Vienna